Veo 3.1 by Google AI Video Generator | HeyGen

 Endless Creative Styles

 Go from text to video across any look you can describe.
-Build product demos, founder videos, surreal visuals, lifestyle shots, educational explainers, and cinematic ads from the same model, all in HeyGen.
+Build product demos, founder videos, surreal visuals, lifestyle shots, educational explainers, and cinematic adverts from the same model, all in HeyGen.

-Style locks travel with the character — same lighting, same outfit, same vibe — even when the camera and environment change.
+Style locks travel with the character – same lighting, same outfit, same feel – even when the camera and environment change.

 First Frame and Last Frame Control